cmgchess/Titled-Tuesday-Data/README.md

 - **PGN Files:** PGN files are available [here](https://chessnerd.net/pgn/chesscom/titled-tuesday/), courtesy of [chessnerd.net](https://chessnerd.net/).

 - I have also written a [Python script](https://gist.github.com/cmgchess/1c18df5801184a54355b1bdeb0dceac4) to fetch games from a tournament.
-However, I encountered some rare situations where certain games were not successfully fetched.

 ## Details